-If you have a product or service, the main rewards are going to be your product or service (that’s why you turned to crowdfunding, right), but there’s lots of scope to create rewards that make your campaign that little more interesting or noteworthy.
+If you have a product or service, the main rewards are going to be your product or service (that’s why you turned to crowdfunding, right), but there are lots of scopes to create rewards that make your campaign that little more interesting or noteworthy.

 When sharing or backing your campaign, people become your ambassadors.
 Design an ambassador badge and put it on your website with the names of people who backed you or shared your campaign.

 It’s cool, it’s fun, and it creates incentives for people to take action and get ambassador status.
 If you can juice it up with a celebrity name or two, then all the better.
 It makes people feel like this is indeed something very cool they have to be a part of.

 So, what’s the secret to crowdfunding?
 If you want a rewarding campaign, you have to offer attractive rewards.